Lecturer, Martin Trust Center for MIT Entrepreneurship

 Zarur is a co-founder and chairman of the board of GreenLight Biosciences and Lumicell.
 He also is chairman of the board of Allegro Diagnostics.
 Zarur is a director of several private companies, including Fluxion Biosciences, Astadia, and WTI, and is a director of several nonprofit organizations such as Infantia, a foundation dedicated to providing education to children in developing countries.
 He is a Young Global Leader of the World Economic Forum and an overseer of the Museum of Science in Boston.

 Zarur holds a BS from the National University of Mexico and an SM and a PhD in chemical engineering from MIT.

-General Expertise: Biopharmaceutical; Biotechnology; Business plans; Climate policy; Clinical trials; Drug and biological regulatory strategies; Drug models; Emerging businesses; Energy; Entrepreneurial management; Entrepreneurship / New ventures; Environment; Global climate change; Global warming; Healthcare; Innovation; Medical devices; Mexico; New ventures; Pharmaceutical; Research and development; Startup; Venture capital
+General Expertise: Biopharmaceutical; Biotechnology; Business plans; Climate policy; Clinical trials; Emerging businesses; Energy; Entrepreneurial management; Environment; Global climate change; Global warming; Healthcare; Innovation; Medical devices; Mexico; Multi-drug models; New ventures; Pharmaceuticals; Research and development; Startups / Start-ups; Venture capital

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.